ksheetal/RatingSystem/README.md

 7) it will prompt a alert then type username as oye123 and password as oye123Api
 8) it will open swagger UI that conatains backend apis.

-An alternative way can be clone this project and open folder in intellij go to run menu or click on run. this will also run you project.
+An alternative way can be clone this project and open folder in intellij go to run menu and click on run. this will also run your project.